melezhik/outthentic-dsl/README.md

     code: <<CODE
     !ruby

-    puts '# hello I am Outthentic'
+    puts 'hi there!'
     CODE

 # Asserts

-Asserts are simple statements with one of two values : true|false, a second assert parameter is just a description.
+Asserts expressions conists of assert value, and description - a short string to describe assert.

+Assert value should be _something_ to be treated as false or true, here some examples:

 DSL code

+    # you may have assert expressions as is
+    # then assert value should be Perl6 value to be treated as true or false
+    #
-    assert: 0 'this is not true'
+    assert: 0 'this is not true in Perl6'
-    assert: 1 'this is true'
+    assert: 1 'this is true in Perl6'
+    assert: True 'True is for true in Perl6'
+    assert: False 'False is for false in Perl6'

-Asserts almost always are created dynamically with generators.
-See next section.
+Asserts almost always to be created dynamically with generators.
+See the next section.

 # Generators

-* Generators is the way to _generate new outthentic entries on the fly_.
+* Generators is the way to _generate new Outthentic entities on the fly_.

 * Generator expressions like code expressions are just a piece of code to be executed.

-* The only requirement for generator code - it should return _new outthentic entities_.
+* The only requirement for generator code - it should return _new Outthentic entities_.

 * If you use Perl in generator expressions ( which is by default ) - last statement in your code should return reference to array of strings.
-Strings in array would _represent_ a _new_ outthentic entities.
+Strings in array would _represent_ a _new_ Outthentic entities.

-* If you use not Perl language in generator expressions to produce new outthentic entities you should print them into **stdout**.
+* If you use not Perl language in generator expressions to produce new Outthentic entities you should print them into **stdout**.
 See examples below.

-* A new outthentic entries are passed back to parser and executed immediately.
+* A new Outthentic entities are passed back to parser and executed immediately.

-Generators expressions start with \`:generator' marker.
+Generators expressions start with `generator:` marker.

 Here is simple example.

-DSL code:

-    # original check list
+    use v6;

+    use Outthentic::DSL;

+    my $otx = Outthentic::DSL.new( text => 'HELLO', debug-mode => 0 );

+    $otx.validate(q:to/CHECK/);
+      generator: [ 'H', 'E', 'L', 'O' ];
+    CHECK

+    say $otx.results;

+Output:

+    [{message => text match 'H ...', status => True, type => check-expression} {message => text match 'E ...', status => True, type => check-expression} {message => text match 'L ...', status => True, type => check-expression} {message => text match 'O ...', status => True, type => check-expression}]

+If you use not Perl6 langauge to generate expressions, you have to print entries into stdout instead of returning an array.
+Here are some generators examples for other languages:

+Original check expressions list:

     Say
     HELLO

-    # this generator creates 3 new check expressions:
+This generator creates 3 new check expressions:

     generator: <<CODE
-    [
-      'say',
-      'hello',
-      'again'
-    ]
-    CODE

-Updated check list:

-    Say
-    HELLO
-    say
-    hello
-    again

-If you use not Perl in generator expressions, you have to print entries into stdout instead of returning an array reference like in Perl.
-Here are some generators examples for other languages:

-    generator: <<CODE
     !bash
       echo say
       echo hello
       echo again
     CODE

+Or if you prefer Ruby:

     generator: <<CODE
     !ruby